I’ve recently rediscovered my love for my yoga self-practice again!

 I can definitely feel the difference in my body when I practice now from how my practice felt at the start of the year, when I dedicated more of my time to it.
 I’m reminding myself that it’s completely and perfectly natural for my yoga practice to go through ebbs and flows.
 I’m sure my self-practice will flourish again in time.

 Months with my yoga self-practice on the back-burner means I’ve become less flexible (use it or loose it, as they say).
 But I’m actually stronger now thanks to my weekly acro yoga class that I managed to stick with through my too busy spring.
 It means I’ve had to say goodbye to doing full front splits (for now!).
 But as a nice little consolation prize, I’ve discovered that I can now do a pistol squat on both legs (definitely thanks to all of the basing in acro yoga).

+This month there are certain aspects of my yoga practice I want to deepen.
 So here’s what this month’s self-practice is all about for me:

 One of the main focuses of my yoga self-practice this month is to regain some of the flexibility I’ve lost.
-More specifically, flexibility when it comes to:
+More specifically, active flexibility when it comes to:

 - Hip extension – need this one for regaining the splits!
 It’s also super important to have good hip extension when going in to deeper backbends.